 Bottled water companies have a long, deeply held tradition of effectively and responsibly protecting, managing and using all water resources.
 Having long-term and sustainable water sources is essential for the bottled water industry, so IBWA members are notably efficient users of those water sources.
-As the leader for the industry on these issues, the organization helps to bolster its members’ water stewardship practices by developing guidance documents, such as the IBWA Water Stewardship Best Practices Guide.
-The Environmental Sustainability Committee developed the guide based on the Alliance for Water Stewardship international standard for water stewardship.
+As the leader for the bottled water industry on these issues, the organization helps to bolster its members’ water stewardship practices by developing guidance documents, such as the IBWA Water Stewardship Best Practices Guide.
+IBWA’s Environmental Sustainability Committee developed the guide based on the Alliance for Water Stewardship international standard for water stewardship.
 The guide provides a reference for current or prospective members to use with existing facilities and when developing new bottling facilities.
-IBWA is currently developing a checklist to be used along with the guide.
+IBWA has developed a checklist to be used along with the guide.

 - Equipment check/process controls